EngineeringDeck/Delve/README.md

 ## Why?

 I wrote Delve mainly as a tool for finding new people to raid.
-It compensates for Twitch's shortcomings in its followed channels listing.
-The listing has an upper limit and will not show all channels you follow.
-It also provides no grouping and filtering options.
+It compensates for Twitch's shortcomings in its followed channels listing, which has an upper limit and will not show all channels you follow.
+Twitch also provides no grouping and filtering options.

 # Usage